The Office of the Vice Provost for International Activities supports much of MIT’s work around the world

 Chrissy is responsible for the financial operations of the MIT Portugal Program and the financial wind down of MIT Skoltech Program, in close cooperation with colleagues across MIT.
 She also provides financial support to new international program development initiatives.

-Chrissy joined MIT in 2012 and, prior to joining the Associate Provost’s Office, Chrissy worked at the MIT Federal Credit Union, VPF, and the MIT Skoltech Program.
+Chrissy joined MIT in 2012 and, prior to joining the Vice Provost’s Office, Chrissy worked at the MIT Federal Credit Union, VPF, and the MIT Skoltech Program.

 Diana has extensive experience in business operations and project management with educational, international, and non-profit organizations.
 She received her B.A. in Japanese Language and Literature from Pomona College of the Claremont Colleges, and is JLPT N1 certified.